bazelbuild/bazel/site/docs/bazel-and-java.md

     *   [`JavaRuntimeInfo`](skylark/lib/JavaRuntimeInfo.html)
     *   [`JavaToolchainInfo`](skylark/lib/JavaToolchainInfo.html)

-## Configuring the Java toolchains
+## Configuring the Java Toolchains

-Bazel uses two types of Java toolchains: - execution, used to execute and test Java binaries, controlled with `--java_runtime_version` flag - compilation, used to compile Java sources, controlled with `--java_language_version` flag
+Bazel uses two types of Java toolchains:
+- execution, used to execute and test Java binaries, controlled with `--java_runtime_version` flag
+- compilation, used to compile Java sources, controlled with `--java_language_version` flag

-### Execution toolchains
+### Configuring additional Execution toolchains

 Execution toolchain is the JVM, either local or from a repository, with some additional information about its version, operating system, and CPU